sdt/tmux-vim/README.md

 #### mode

-How the pane sizes is computed.
+How the pane sizes are computed.

 Values: `vim` `shell`
 Default: `shell`